zowe/zowe-client-java-sdk/README.md

 ## Authenticating to z/OSMF

-Since the release of the SDK, the authentication of each REST API call is done with Basic authentication.
+Since the release of the SDK, the authentication of each REST API call is done with BASIC authentication.

-With SDK release version 3, Web token authentication was added.
+With SDK release version 3, Web TOKEN authentication was added.

 The current version 4, SSL authentication from a certificate file was added.